 With its central spot on Ocean Street, Hotel Paradox is also near many of Santa Cruz’s top attractions.
 This includes the UC Santa Cruz, Santa Cruz Wharf and Santa Cruz Beach Boardwalk.
 Other popular attractions nearby include Natural Bridges State Beach, Seymour Marine Center and the Santa Cruz Surfing Museum, not far from where surfing was first introduced to the continental United States.
 In addition to Solaire restaurant, the hotel is also close to the nightlife in downtown Santa Cruz and popular restaurants like Alderwood Santa Cruz, Hula’s island Grill, Laili Restaurant, Soif Wine Bar and Zachary’s.

 Room sizes range from a 200 square foot Petite Room and 250 square foot Paradox rooms to 450 square foot Suites, with options for pool views or views of the city.
 Each of the nicely appointed guest rooms and suites come equipped with a number of impressive amenities, including complimentary Wi-Fi, flat screen TVs, illy coffee maker, laptop sized safe and eco-friendly amenities.
 Additional conveniences include plush bedding, upscale furniture, in-room dining and bathrobes.
-All of the rooms are conveniently located near the outdoor swimming pool, Solaire Restaurant + Bar, meeting space and the hotel lobby.

 Hotel Paradox offers several accessible areas, including accessible self-parking and accessible guest rooms with a 32” wide doorway.
 Other accessible features are the registration desk pathway, Solaire Restaurant + Bar, fitness center, two elevators and accessible routes to guest rooms.
 Accessible guest rooms also provide a number of accessible features, like bathroom and bathtub grab bars, lowered deadbolt locks, flashing door knockers, lowered viewports, TVs with close-captioning and toilet seats at wheelchair height.